connerkup/bi-portfolio/QUICKSTART.md

 # 🚀 Quick Start Guide

-Get up and running with the PackagingCo BI Portfolio in minutes!
+Get up and running with the EcoMetrics BI Portfolio in minutes!

 ## Prerequisites